GE U23C

 The 2300 horsepower GE U23C diesel-electric locomotive model was first offered by GE in 1968, and featured a V-type 12 cylinder version of the standard GE FDL diesel motor.
 Designed as a competitor to EMD's SD38 and SD39 series, it was intended for heavy transfer, drag and hump service where speed was not a priority.
-Other than six tall hood doors matching six power assemblies per side, there are very few features which distinguish the U23C from the U30C.
-The U30C has eight tall hood doors per side, a function of the V16 within.
+Other than six tall hood doors matching six power assemblies per side, there are very few features which distinguish the U23C from the GE U30C.

-A total of 73 units were built at Erie including 20 for export to Brazil.
-An additional 150 units were built by GE de Brazil from 1972 to 1976, some as kits supplied by GE.